 MOD ARB/7/48

-40 5.2 Government telecommunications, including telecommunications relative to the application of certain provisions of the United Nations Charter, shall, where technically practicable, enjoy priority over telecommunications other than those referred to in No. 39, in accordance with the relevant provisions of the Convention and taking due account of relevant CCITT Recommendations.
+40 5.2 Government telecommunications, including telecommunications relative to the application of certain provisions of the United Nations Charter, shall, where technically practicable, enjoy priority over other types of telecommunications other than those referred to in 5.1, in accordance with the relevant provisions of the Constitution and Convention and taking due account of relevant ITU Recommendations.

 Reasons: This proposal is based on CWG/4A2/209.
 Retain this provision, and slightly improve its text.
 The proposal also merges between the RCC views with the USA, and ARB views.